AlexToop/nodejs-alextoop/README.txt

-npm install bootstrap
+Removed npm use for bootstrap currently.
-npm install jquery
-npm install popper.js